Last updated on November 27th, 2018

 Verdict: The Higher, the Better!

 If you hold the relevant qualification which is recognized by an assessing authority, you can score some points in this area.
 Two important keywords here are – relevant and recognized.
 The qualification that you submit for assessment must be relevant to the skilled occupation you are applying under.
 As an example, if you are applying as a software engineer (261313) and shown MBA in Finance as your highest qualification, it may not help you much towards gaining points for the visa.
 Secondly, the institute from which you got your degree/diploma must be of a recognized standard.
-What this means is that your course contents must be at par with that of an equivalent Australian course.
+What this means is that your course contents must be on par with that of an equivalent Australian course.
 To prove this, you will have to submit both, your scorecard as well as the list of course subjects to the assessing authority.

 |Any other recognized qualification||10|

 Verdict: The Higher, the Better!

 You can claim certain points for your skilled employment, provided you submit supporting proofs.
 Important thing is that your job must be closely related to the skilled occupation you are applying under.
 You can claim points for either employment in Australia or outside of Australia or both, but the maximum you can claim is 20 points.
 Another important thing to note is that assessing authority usually reduces your skilled employment by a certain number of years (usually two years) as a time required for you to become a skilled professional.
 This reduction can be more if your qualification and field of employment don’t closely match.

 |Employment (out of past 10 years)||Points|